What Is the Delinquency Predictor Score?

 Has Your Delinquency Predictor Score Recently Changed?

-If your Delinquency Predictor Score or Percentile has decreased or you’ve moved to a higher Risk Class, Dun & Bradstreet has determined that based on information in its database, your business is more likely to become severely delinquent on at least 10 percent of its accounts over the next 12 months.
+If your Delinquency Predictor Score or Percentile has decreased or you’ve moved to a higher Risk Class, Dun & Bradstreet has determined that based on information in the Dun & Bradstreet Data Cloud, your business is more likely to become severely delinquent on at least 10% of its accounts over the next 12 months.

-If your Delinquency Predictor Score or Percentile has increased or you’ve moved to a lower Risk Class, Dun & Bradstreet has seen indications that your business is less likely to become severely delinquent on at least 10 percent of its accounts over the next 12 months.
+If your Delinquency Predictor Score or Percentile has increased or you’ve moved to a lower Risk Class, Dun & Bradstreet has seen indications that your business is less likely to become severely delinquent on at least 10% of its accounts over the next 12 months.

 What Does It Mean to Be Severely Delinquent on Business Debts?